 - 2 tablespoon olive oil

-- 3 tablespoon parmesan cheese (the powdered kind)
+- 3 tablespoon parmesan cheese finely grated (powdered kind works too)

 - Preheat oven to 475 degrees Fahrenheit.
-Take your baking sheet or pizza stone and coat with cooking spray or olive oil.
-Sprinkle cornmeal over baking sheet or pizza stone (this gives the pizza an extra crunch and texture—don’t skip it!)
+Take your baking sheet or pizza stone and sprinkle cornmeal over baking sheet or pizza stone (this gives the pizza an extra crunch and texture—don’t skip it!)

-- Tip dough on to lightly floured surface and using a rolling pin, roll pizza into a 12-inch circle.
+- Tip dough on to lightly floured surface stretch your dough (or roll out using a rolling pin) into a 12-inch circle.
 Transfer dough to baking sheet or pizza stone.
-Turn edge of dough in a bit and pinch to create a crust.

-- In a small bowl mix the ingredients listed under “Olive Oil Mixture for Brushing Pizza.”
+- In a small bowl mix the ingredients listed under “Butter Mixture for Brushing Pizza.”
 Use a pastry brush (or a spoon if you don’t have one) and coat the pizza crust with the mixture.
 Then sprinkle with additional cornmeal.
-Prick the pizza crust with a fork a few times to prevent bubble from forming.

 - Add desired toppings to pizza crust and bake for 10-12 minutes